maxking/lazr.config/lazr/config/docs/usage.rst

       ...
     KeyError: ...

-In the conf file, '[section_1]' is a default section that defines keys and values.
-The values specified in the section schema will be used as default values if not overriden in the configuration.
-In the case of key5, the key had no explicit value, so the value is an empty string.
+In the conf file, ``[section_1]`` is a default section that defines keys and values.
+The values specified in the section schema will be used as default values if not overridden in the configuration.
+In the case of *key5*, the key had no explicit value, so the value is an empty string.

     >>> for key in sorted(section_schema_1):
     ...     print(key, ':', section_schema_1[key])